emma-s-marie/data422-group-project/project-diary.md

 - Levo is responsible for wrangling the school data
 - Emma is reponsible for wrangling the population data

+After meeting:
+- Emma uploaded clean population data to github
+- Levo uploaded clean school data to github
+- Jacci uploaded police data to github

+## 04/10/2023
+Sarah faced a challenge in scraping average housing data from the source, Jacci assisted Sarah in finding a solution.

 ## 06/10/2023

 We had another meeting to look at each others clean data.
 We then decided to start working on the next steps, where the following tasks were distributed among the members: